 - Elements in Test Studio Project

-Launching Test Studio will get you to the Welcome Screen.
+Launching Test Studio gets you to the Welcome Screen.
 It lets you create new or open existing projects, access demo resources, see notifications about software updates and news related to the product.

 In the Project section you can choose whether to create a new project, open an existing local one, choose to start one of the recently used projects or open a remote project from a source control repository (Git or TFS).

 Creating your first Test Studio project launches the default Compact layout.
 This consists of useful panels providing a bunch of useful components.
 To speed up your flawless work with Test Studio, you can refer the below notes for each of these.

 - Project Explorer - this is the pane, which displays the structure of the project with all tests, coded files, folders in the project root folder.
 Provides access to the items properties, allows you to copy, cut and paste these, add new items, etc.